 - Referrals in school are made to the designated member of staff and then allocated to counsellors. - The first session will be an assessment session.
-Please complete the assessment form and keep safe in your records.
-After assessment please complete the intake form and submit online immediately. - Client notes will be completed after every session and kept with your records.
+Please complete the assessment form and keep safe in your records. - Client notes will be completed after every session and kept with your records.
 These notes must be signed by the supervisor after presentation is supervision. - Monthly record of client statistics forms will be completed by the counsellor at the end of the month and submitted online immediately. - Client case reviews will be completed after the last session or every twelve weeks (whichever comes first) and submitted online and to the school.
-If any issues arise from the case review, please speak to your supervisor or manager. - At the last session, issue a feedback form and submit online immediately.
+If any issues arise from the case review, please speak to your supervisor or manager.

+• At the last session, issue a feedback form and submit online immediately.